informer.yaml

 assistants:

-- admin:support-persona # Assistant instructions merged into prompt
+- admin:support-persona # Assistant instructions merged in

 on: support_request